JoshAbar/Predict-Student-Performance/README.md

 - DataSource: https://www.kaggle.com/datasets/dillonmyrick/high-school-student-performance-and-demographics

 ## Problem Description
-The KNN Regression and Linear Regression models are applied to predict students' final exam scores, while the KNN Classifier model is used to determine whether a student is academically strong based on demographic factors.
-This helps schools and families evaluate, support, guide, and assist students in a timely manner, ultimately helping to understand students better and improve their academic performance.
+- The KNN Regression and Linear Regression models are applied to predict students' final exam scores
+- The KNN Classifier model is used to determine whether a student is academically strong based on demographic factors

 ❖ Predicting students' final exam scores:

-Input: Scores from the previous two terms (grade_1, grade_2), along with students' demographic and academic information
+- Input: Scores from the previous two terms (grade_1, grade_2), along with students' demographic and academic information
-Output: The third-term or final exam score (final_grade)
+- Output: The third-term or final exam score (final_grade)

 ❖ Predicting students' academic performance throughout the year:

-Input: Students' demographic and academic information
+- Input: Students' demographic and academic information
-Output: Academic performance (good or not, is_good) Classification criteria:
+- Output: Academic performance (good or not, is_good)
+- Classification criteria:
 ■ A reference group is used based on the student classification method in Portugal [1] ■ All three term scores must be at least "fair" (14), or the scores must not decrease over the time, with the final score being at least "fair"
 ■ The second criterion acknowledges students who have maintained and improved their academic performance throughout the year to achieve a strong final result